rubenvoss/rhcsa/CHEATSHEET.md

 4. grep '[^d]og' file1 -> search for all lines containing og but not dog
 5. grep 'st..id' -> search for all lines containing st followed by any two characters followed by id (e.g. stupid, sts3id, st!did)
 6. grep 'r*' -> search for all lines containing r followed by any number of characters
+7. grep 'r?uben' -> search for all lines containing r followed by any one character followed by uben (e.g. ruben, r3uben, r!uben)
+8. grep -v -> return inverse results
+9. ls -l | grep '.md$' -> return all files ending with .md

 ## Users and Groups
 1. groupadd newgroup -> create new group